xarial/codestack/angular/index.md

 Here is a picture to show the Angular component:

+* View is a UI component which consists of HTML and CSS files
+* Controller is a mediator component which connects View to the Model
+* Model is a service component which implements a business logic of web application, it usually contains the web API calls, database connections etc.

 ![Angular components](angular-components.png)

 You can make modules from components as components are reusable.
 The modules will make code easy to understand, maintain, and fit for unit testing